5 Surprising Things That Hurt Kid’s Self-Esteem

 Let them try.
 Let them learn to take off their own shoes and put them on.
 When they want to be independent, don’t try to stifle it because you’re in a hurry or because it’s easier to do it yourself.
 Of course, you can do it faster, but when they struggle and try, there is so much more that happens than just accomplishing that task so you can go somewhere.

 They are learning they are capable.
-They are learning they can handle things on their own.
+And they are learning they can handle things on their own.
 They are learning they have power.
 Nurture that and encourage it to grow.
 It’s a great confidence builder.

 Not letting kids make choices hurts their self-esteem

 If you control everything they do, they will not be able to have success on their own.
-They can’t stay with you forever.
+Your kids can’t stay with you forever.

-Solving all their problems for them hurts kids self-esteem
+Solving all their problems for them hurts kids ability to problem solve

 Let them fail!
 The number one confidence builder you can give your kids is letting them make mistakes.
 If they want to do something and you don’t let them try, even though you know it won’t work, they will have no idea what it feels like to fail.
 This could be dangerous.